dagraham/etm-dgraham/README.md

 Here *etm* supposes again that you want the coming Friday, Dec 20 but without a time being specified, it is interpreted as a date rather than a datetime and thus without a timezone.
 Add the `1p` and timezone the result will be the same as before.

 As a final illustration, suppose you want to be reminded of lunch at 1pm in whatever timezone you happen to be, i.e., you want the datetime to float to the local timezone.
-Add the `@z`
+Add the `@z`.

         timezone
         a timezone entry such as 'US/Eastern' or 'Europe/Paris'